microcks/microcks-ansible-operator/README.md

 * [openshift-features.yml](./deploy/crds/openshift-features.yml) illustrates how to enable optional features like repository filtering or asynchronous mocking on an OpenShift cluster

-* [minikube-features.yml](./deploy/crds/minikube-features.yml) illustrates how to enable optional features like repository filtering or asynchronous mocking on a vanilla Kubernete cluster
+* [minikube-features.yml](./deploy/crds/minikube-features.yml) illustrates how to enable optional features like repository filtering or asynchronous mocking on a vanilla Kubernetes cluster

 Obviously, you can combine all of them together to enable any options ;-)